Ypertex/blog/content/articles/trust-your-team/index.md

 Hang on a minute!
 How can results improve if people have more freedom to deal with private everyday stuff?

-# Immediate Production vs. Future Production Capability
+# Production vs. Production Capability

 Now it gets interesting!

 You're right if you say that immediate results might suffer if people may attend to all sorts of things that are distracting them from work.
 True: Their production *right at that moment* will decrease.

-Now let's switch perspective for a second and ask: What might suffer if people may *not* attend to their lives?
-Exactly---their long-term production.
-In other words: Their production *in all future moments* will decrease.
+Now let's switch perspective for a second and ask: What might suffer if people may *not* attend to what's going on in their lives?
+Exactly---their long-term production capability.
+In other words: Their ability to be productive *in all future moments* will decrease.

 The reason is simple: We are all humans.
 Our production depends (among others) on our motivation.
 We, humans, are demotivated if we feel that others are not interested in our common long-term relationship and success (see recommended reading below).
 It is as simple as that.